bogdan23a/TheSeekNotebook/README.md

 conda install tabulate
 ```

-In order to run this project you just need to have the SEEK.py file in the root of your project (or wherever).

-### Cloning
+## Cloning

 Use this command to get a copy of the project:
 ```
 git clone https://github.com/bogdan23a/TheSeekNotebook.git
 ```

-### Running from the command line

-To compile the project use:
+## Importing

+In order to run this project you just need to have the SEEK.py file in the root of your project (or wherever).
+The you just have to import the package in your python or jupyter notebook files like so:
 ```
-mvn compile
+import SEEK
 ```
 To run the project use:
 ```